 Students who miss more than six contiguous contact hours or fail to attend the required percentage of total hours without a justifiable absence and verifiable contact with the instructor may be administratively withdrawn from the class by the instructor and given a grade of "WF."
 The "WF" will be equivalent to an "F" when calculated into the student's GPA.
 The course syllabus will indicate what the instructor considers a justifiable absence and will define "verifiable contact."
-Students may remove a "WF" by submitting appropriate paperwork for an official withdrawal by the last day to officially withdraw without receiving an "F" is published in the academic calendar for each academic year.
+Students may remove a "WF" by submitting appropriate paperwork for an official withdrawal by the last day to officially withdraw without receiving an "F." The last day to officially withdraw without receiving an "F" is published in the academic calendar for each academic year.
 The official withdrawal date for mini sessions, block courses, or other non-traditional schedules are available from the registrar and will be included on the course syllabus.

-Make-up work may be allowed at the discretion of the instructor.
-Late work or make-up work receives an automatic deduction of ten percent (10%) from the earned grade for each day it's late.
+Late work or make-up work will not be accepted.
 Students in clinical and cooperative educational work experiences must complete 100 percent (100%) of the required hours to receive a passing grade.
 Clinical or cooperative work experience make-up hours require clinical or cooperative educational work site approval and approval of the instructor.